JarLoz/TableflipperExtreme/README.md

 # TableflipperExtreme
-This is TableflipperExtreme, an MTG deck creator for Tabletop Simulator.
+This is TableflipperExtreme, a MTG deck creator for Tabletop Simulator.
 It will eventually eat Decklists from tappedout and output files that Tabletop simulator accepts.

-I do all this because frogtown.me has usability issues.
+This project was started because using online converters such as frogtown.me are a pain in the ass.

 ## Getting started